 I am a lecturer in the philosophy department at the University of Toronto.

 I received my PhD from the University of Toronto in 2020.
-In my dissertation, I argue for unacknowledged permissivism, the view that a single body of evidence sometimes rationalizes incompatible doxastic attitudes towards a proposition (i.e., 'permissive cases' are possible), but that a subject can never rationally believe that she is in such a case.
+In my dissertation, I argue for unacknowledged permissivism, the view that a single body of evidence sometimes rationalizes incompatible doxastic attitudes -- such as belief and suspension of judgment -- toward a proposition but that a subject can never rationally believe that she is in such a case.

 I have also written on the evolutionary function of human reason, and how recent research in psychology bears on contextualism about knowledge attributions.